ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 Once the VNC Console has loaded and the IBM i console screen is shown, follow the following steps to reset the password of the IBM i standard user.

-3. In the VNC Console window, the IBM i virtual machine will wait on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the bottom of the console window to open the change password screen for the IBM i standard user.
+1. In the VNC Console window, the IBM i virtual machine will wait on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the bottom of the console window to open the change password screen for the IBM i standard user.
-4. The **Change Service Tools User Password** screen will load, and the cursor will be on `Current password . . . .`, enter `QSECOFR`.
+2. The **Change Service Tools User Password** screen will load, and the cursor will be on `Current password . . . .`, enter `QSECOFR`.
-5. Press your keyboard TAB key multiple times until the cursor is next to the `New password . . . .` and enter a 17 character password (no blanks).
+3. Use the TAB key to move the cursor to the `New password . . . .` field and enter a 15 character password (no blanks).
-6. Repeat, use TAB key multiple times until the cursor is next to the `New password (to verify) . . . .` and enter the new password again.
+4. Repeat the step on the `New password (to verify) . . . .` field and enter the new password again.
-7. Press your keyboard ENTER key, and the password will change.
-8. The **IPL or Install the System** screen will be shown.
-See further steps below.
+5. Press ENTER to continue.

     Multiple attempts are permitted, if the warning message is shown about locking the user then click **PF3** at the bottom of the console window and start again.
     {: note}